-Who are the players in the Rand currency market?
+Then, of great importance, who are the actual players in the Rand currency market?

-Per the Chart above, these can be broken down into 3 groups:
+Per the Chart above, these can be broken down into 3 basic groups:

-- South African exporters and importers of goods and services - Investors in the South African bond and equity markets and other domestic investments - Currency traders and speculators, who buy and sell the Rand as a mere commodity.
+- South African exporters and importers of goods and services (Green area). - Foreign investors in the South African bond and equity markets and other domestic investments, together with currency traders and speculators, who buy and sell the Rand as a mere commodity (Red area). - SA Resident transactions, both offshore and onshore (Purple and Mauve areas).